Unlock The Secret: In The Abc Model What Role Does A Prompt Fill And Why It Could Change Your Workflow Overnight

 5. Test & Refine

 Try the prompt, observe the outcome, and tweak.
-If the behavior still eludes you, maybe the prompt isn’t strong enough or the consequence isn’t reinforcing.
+Worth adding: if the behavior still eludes you, maybe the prompt isn’t strong enough or the consequence isn’t reinforcing.
 Iterate until the loop feels natural.

 Common Mistakes / What Most People Get Wrong